bg-write/chatGPT-cheatsheet/README.md

 ChatGPT is unique in how much it can offer to users.
 Notable features include:

-- Easy integration: you only need a few lines of code to integrate ChatGPT into your app (see `chat_cli.py` and `chat_ul.py` to see this code in action).
+- Easy integration: you only need a few lines of code to add ChatGPT into your app (see `chat_cli.py` and `chat_ul.py` to see this code in action).
 - Customizable response parameters: you can control a response's length, its temperature (rate of randomness), the number of responses at a time, and more.
 - Rich responses: ChatGPT can be flexible with the type of content it responds with, including longform prose, bullet-point lists, and code snippets.
 - Multi-turn conversations: ChatGPT can remember previous user inputs and take them into consideration when generating new responses.

 ChatGPT is constantly changing and updating.
-To see all updates made to ChatGPT so far, please refer to its ever-evolving [release notes](https://help.openai.com/en/articles/6825453-chatgpt-release-notes).
+To see all updates made so far, please refer to OpenAI's ever-evolving [release notes](https://help.openai.com/en/articles/6825453-chatgpt-release-notes).

 ### Using `chat_cli.py`